 Two types of kale mingle in this delightfully satisfying kale salad, to which roasted apples and pomegranate seeds add brightness and sweetness.
 The pomegranate symbolizes good deeds: We eat it, and hope that our own good deeds are as numerous as the fruit’s many ruby-hued seeds.
 The rimon, or pomegranate, is also special in that it is one of the Seven Species of Israel.
 It has traditionally been as a “new fruit” for this holiday’s Shehechiyanu blessing (celebrating new and unusual experiences).

 We’ve said it before and we’ll say it again: It wouldn’t be Rosh Hashanah without challah!
 Break bread with the ones you love in style with a homemade loaf dotted in poppy or sesame seeds.
 (If your braiding technique needs work, not to worry; go here!)
-And no worries if you need to just pick up a loaf this year; the calendar year of 2020 has been bananas.

 The Hebrew word for carrot, gezer, resembles g’zar, the Hebrew word for “decree.”
 Eating the vegetable for this holiday symbolizes a desire that God will nullify any negative decrees against us.
 More generally, carrots symbolize a desire for more blessings in the new year.
 Serve with a robust horseradish brisket for best results!